-Overseas philanthropy makes an important contribution to Australian charities in diverse fields such as health and medical research, Indigenous advancement, marine conservation, poverty alleviation, and education.
-More than half of the Australian recipients of US grant money are universities, with hospitals and health research institutions also among the top recipients.5
+Overseas philanthropy makes an important contribution to Australian charities in diverse fields such as health and medical research, Indigenous advancement, terrestrial and marine conservation, poverty alleviation, and education.
+For example, hospitals, health think tanks and other health research groups are among the top recipients of US grant money.
+More than half of the Australian recipients of US grant money are universities.5

 Many of these issues cross international borders and it is appropriate for global philanthropy to play a role.
 In fact, many Australian organisations that deliver public good outcomes rely extensively on international philanthropy for their budgets.
-Around 1 in 4 charities depend on donations and philanthropy for 50% or more of their total income.
-Smaller charities tend to depend on donations and philanthropy for a higher proportion of their income compared with larger charities.6

-Despite public concern about the influence of foreign money in politics, there is high public confidence and trust in charities, and their ability to support interests of everyday people and the issues they care about.7 Communities expect charities to have a public voice on the issues they have been established to address.8 Imposing further restrictions on charities would restrict the voice of communities, and hinder the operation of our democracy.
+Despite public concern about the influence of foreign money in politics, there is high public confidence and trust in charities, and their ability to stand up for the interests of everyday people and the issues they care about.6 Communities expect charities to have a public voice on the issues they have been established to address.7 Imposing further restrictions on charities would restrict the voice of communities, and hinder the operation of our democracy.